Eureka Downs: Bankruptcy

 After the Wichita Greyhound Park closed in 2007 and The Woodlands (race track) closed in 2008, the Horse Racing Benefit Fund quickly depleted and the subsidy to Eureka Downs ended.
 The track operated for two more years without parimutuel wagering, then closed in 2011.
 An auction was held later that year.

+Planned reopening

+Historical Horse Racing machines at the shuttered Wichita Greyhound Park are planned to open in September 2025, and 3% of total handle from the machines is earmarked for a live racing fund.
+Legislation was passed to resume live racing at Eureka Downs in 2024, but was vetoed by the Governor.